tc39/proposal-decimal/bigdecimal-reference.md

 can't be exactly represented by binary floating-point numbers, the results diverge.
 For this example, the reason for such difference on results comes from the fact that multiple additions using binary floating-point numbers will carry more errors from rounding than a single multiplication.
-It's possible to see more examples of issues like that on this (Decimal FAQ section)[http://speleotrove.com/decimal/decifaq1.html#inexact].
+It's possible to see more examples of issues like that on this [Decimal FAQ section](http://speleotrove.com/decimal/decifaq1.html#inexact).
 Such issue isn't a problem with BigDecimals, because we are able to represent those decimal fractions exactly and the arithmetic operations applied to them also preserves this exactness.